 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Heathrow Airport Holdings Limited reported total carbon emissions of approximately 19,402,888,000 kg CO2e.
 This includes Scope 1 emissions of about 28,054,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 56,339,000 kg CO2e.
-The majority of their emissions, around 19,374,834,000 kg CO2e, fall under Scope 3, which encompasses business travel, employee commuting, and the use of sold products.
-Comparatively, in 2023, total emissions were about 18,774,300,000 kg CO2e, with Scope 1 emissions at approximately 32,116,000 kg CO2e and Scope 2 emissions at around 56,134,000 kg CO2e.
+The majority of emissions stem from Scope 3, totalling around 19,374,834,000 kg CO2e, with significant contributions from the use of sold products and employee commuting.
+In 2023, the airport's total emissions were about 18,774,300,000 kg CO2e, with Scope 1 emissions at approximately 32,116,000 kg CO2e and Scope 2 emissions at around 56,134,000 kg CO2e.
 Scope 3 emissions for that year were about 18,742,184,000 kg CO2e.
-Heathrow has set ambitious targets to reduce its carbon footprint.
-By 2030, the airport aims for all operational vehicles to either emit zero emissions or utilise biofuels, with over 90% of its fleet already transitioned to zero-emission or biodiesel options.
-Additionally, more than 50% of operated vehicles are now electric, with a goal of achieving a fully electric fleet by the end of 2025.
-In terms of waste management, Heathrow reported a 9.8% reduction in total waste from 2019 to 2023, with total waste in 2023 being about 21,687 tonnes.
-The airport is developing a strategy to further minimise avoidable waste, expected to be published in 2024.
-This emissions data and reduction initiatives are cascaded from Heathrow Airport Holdings Limited, reflecting their commitment to sustainability and climate action within the aviation industry.
+Heathrow has set ambitious climate commitments, aiming for all operational vehicles to emit zero emissions or use biofuels by 2030.
+Currently, over 90% of operated vehicles have transitioned to zero emissions or biodiesel, with a target of a fully electric fleet by the end of 2025.
+Additionally, the airport has achieved a 9.8% reduction in total waste from 2019 to 2023, with a total waste output of 21,687 tonnes in 2023.
+The emissions data is cascaded from Heathrow Airport Holdings Limited, reflecting its comprehensive approach to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents